 PEPPS Mokopane was headed by Mrs Charmain Geldenhuys from 1993-2002.
-Mrs Grace Meta took the reins for 2003, after which Mrs Annette van Wyk headed the school from 2004 until 2019 and she laid down a solid foundation of reputable teaching for the Mahwelereng community.
+Ms Grace Meta took the reins for 2003, after which Mrs Annette van Wijck headed the school from 2004 until 2018 and she laid down a solid foundation of reputable teaching for the Mahwelereng community.

-cy and Recognilion Award
+cy and Recogniliov Award

-ented to the Founding Member of PEPPS Dr Arthur Ledwaba r Makhukhu John Tladi
+Dr Arthur Ledwaba r Makhukhu John Tladi